replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/06-completing-the-install/assignment.md

 Installing the Application
 ==========================

-Now the the preflight checks have passed, it's safe to install the application.
-You can find the installation commannd for the customer "Geeglo" in the Replicated vendor portal.
-Since we've alreay run the first two steps of logging into the registry and running our preflight checks, we have only the installation with the Helm command to complete.
+Now that the preflight checks have passed, it's safe to install the application.
+You can find the installation command for the customer "Geeglo" in the Replicated vendor portal.
+Since we've already run the first two steps of logging into the registry and running our preflight checks, we have only the installation with the Helm command to complete.